deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Hence a snifter of Brandy with a posh old dinosaur like me instead."
 Knight winked.

-"…Aye, alright.
+"...Aye, alright.
 Got to mark the occasion sometime."

 "Knew you'd come around."
 Knight fished out some cut glass tumblers and a decanter.
 Knowing the admiral, they'd been among the very first things he'd unpacked.
 "You must be pleased with yourself.
 This is quite a command you've landed."